Together-Java/ModernJava/src/array_list/size.md

 # Size

-The you can access the number of elements in an `ArrayList` with the `.size()` method.
+Then you can access the number of elements in an `ArrayList` with the `.size()` method.

 ```java